Värde Partners

-Värde Partners (Värde) is an American alternative investment management firm headquartered in Minneapolis, Minnesota.
-The firm focuses on investments in credit-related assets and distressed securities although it has also expanded into other areas of alternative investments including real estate.
+Värde Partners (Värde) is a global alternative investment management firm headquartered in New York City.
+The firm focuses on investments in credit-related assets with a history in distressed securities although it has also expanded into other areas of alternative investments including real estate, asset-based finance, corporate credit and Asia credit.
+Värde has invested more than $110 billion across public and private markets.

-Outside the United States, the firm has offices in Luxembourg, London, Mumbai and Singapore.
+The firm has additional offices in Minneapolis, Luxembourg, London, Mumbai and Singapore.

 Background

 Värde Partners was founded in 1993 by three former Cargill financial executives, George Hicks, Marcia Page and Greg McMillan.
 Värde gets its name from the Swedish word for value.

 Värde originally started as a hedge fund that focused on distressed securities and grew slowly in its early years before expanding into other alternative investments.
-It has been viewed as a much lower profile firm compared to others such as Kohlberg Kravis Roberts, The Carlyle Group and Apollo Global Management, and Hicks has stated the firm's intention is to "do a good job and be a great place to work".
-He has also stated that the firm intends to grow and has no intention of becoming a family office.
 At the end of 2020, Värde had around 500 clients which were institutional investors.

-In 2015, Värde moved its headquarters from Bloomington to the AT&T tower in Minneapolis.
-The move was driven by the firm's younger employees wanting to work downtown.
+In 2025, Värde moved its headquarters from Minneapolis to New York.

 During the COVID-19 pandemic, Värde portfolio managers saw significant investment opportunities due to historic market dislocations and economic disruption, and invested in senior bonds of select U.S. carriers that it believed could sustain reduced traffic for a significant period.

 All three co-founders of Värde have now retired from active management of the firm.
-McMillan retired in 2008 while Page retired in 2015.
-Hicks retired in January 2022 and was succeeded by Ilfryn Carstairs.
+McMillan retired in 2008, Page retired in 2015, and Hicks retired in January 2022.
 Page and Hicks remain members of the board for Värde.
+Värde is 100% owned and led by partners in the firm.